ringtail-software/CodingExercise/OnlineOrderingSQL.md

 # Online Ordering

 ## General instructions:
 Please keep in mind that this exercise is intended to be achievable in a couple of hours.
 Assume that this will be part of a larger system.
 If there are larger considerations, that would have affected decisions of what is in/out of scope, please make note of your assumptions.
 We use SQL server for our database for Nuix Discover and would like this to be written in T-SQL.
 Any middle tier/UI code is out of scope.
 Assume any data sent from middle tier/UI will be sent the way you require.
 Likewise returned data can be done any way you like.
 Security and error handling are out of scope.
-Assume the front end is sending you good data, Problem statement:
+Assume the front end is sending you good data.

+## Problem statement:
 The company you are working for is building an online ordering system.
 They are expecting millions of orders in this system so scale and performance is a concern.
 Your tasks will be limited to a small subset of the database code.

-## Problem statement/user stories:
+## User stories:

 1. Products:
     - As an owner I would like to store a list of products I have to sell in the data base along with their current cost